 References.
 Because EyeNet is a newsmagazine, we keep the number of references to a minimum.
-Please aim for five references or fewer, if possible.
-Please draw your references from the peer-reviewed literature whenever possible and avoid citing facts that would be considered common ophthalmic knowledge or can be found in textbooks or in other reference material that readers can easily locate on their own.
+Please aim for 10 references or fewer, if possible.
+Please draw your references from the peer-reviewed literature (choose high-impact journals whenever possible) and avoid citing facts that would be considered common ophthalmic knowledge or can be found in textbooks or in other reference material that readers can easily locate on their own.
 Do not cite trade publications.